 In today’s post: These are the most delicious pumpkin donuts you’ve ever tasted, and they start with a cake mix so they’re are super fast and easy to make.
 Moist + delicious and full of pumpkin spice flavor with a crunchy cinnamon sugar topping.

 A couple of years ago I shared an easy recipe for baked mini donuts made from a cake mix and it’s been one of the most popular recipe posts on my site.
 These are definitely “cake donuts”, not raised donuts, so the texture is a bit more like a muffin inside.
 This year I perfected a pumpkin version, and my kids and I can’t seem to stop eating them.
 The addition of pumpkin keeps them very soft and moist, and the cinnamon sugar topping adds a little crunch.

-Watch this video to see exactly how to make baked pumpkin donuts (turn the sound on):
+Watch this video to see exactly how to make baked pumpkin donuts (turn the sound on to hear the instructions):

 - 1 Spice Cake Mix